jessbudd/portfolio-site/src/site/posts/hiding-content-accessibly.md

 Elements with this class would not be visible on the page or take up any space in the visual flow, but would announce the contents to assistive technologies.

-### Visble when focused
+### Visible when focused

-Sometimes we want to hide an element only until it recieves keyboard focus.
+Sometimes we want to hide an element only until it receives keyboard focus.

 A perfect example of this are skip-links.
 A [skip-link](https://webaim.org/techniques/skipnav/) is styled with CSS to remain out of view until a user tabs to the element and is then sent back off-screen when it leaves keyboard focus.
 This behaviour benefits sighted keyboard users, without changing the visual design for mouse users.

 <!-- ### Method - Visble when focused: -->

-We use a combination of css properties to position the content offscreen and the ```:focus``` pseudo element to bring the position onto the page as the element by the keyboard.
+We use a combination of CSS properties to position the content offscreen and the ```:focus``` pseudo element to bring the position onto the page as the element by the keyboard.

 <pre style="margin-bottom:0;">
 <code class="language-css">
-/* positioned way off sceen so not visible */ .skip-link a {
+/* positioned offsceen so not visible */
+.skip-link a {
     position: absolute;
     left: -10000px;